- See snow-capped peaks, including Mount Everest, from the trail

 Day 1: Begin the Dagala Trek

 Welcome to Bhutan!
 Arrive in Thimphu and travel immediately to the village of Gyenekha, where the trek starts.
 Begin with a short descent to the river.
 After crossing the river, climb until you reach a huge rock platform offering picturesque views.
 After another couple of hours, you'll reach Gur, an area full of yak pastures that's just below the main trail.
-You'll camp here in a tent tonight at an altitude of 10,793 feet (3290 meters).
+You'll camp here in a tent tonight at an altitude of 10,793 feet (3,290 m).

 Day 2: Hike from Gur to Lambatama